When rural medical clinics in Pakistan started transmitting real-time performance data to policymakers, doctor attendance and inspections increased.

 The Journeys of Inquiry program allows Stanford undergraduate and graduate students to experience different societies and cultures as part of short-term experiential programs led by Stanford King Center faculty affiliates.
 Programs typically take place in the summer and past trip locations have included Mexico, Uganda, Ghana, China, and India.

 The Deshpande Foundation Sandbox serves as a home for NGOs in a variety of fields to experiment and develop programs that are then implemented in neighboring areas.
 Students will be synthesizing quantitative research on the impact of the “Skill in Village” program for improving adolescent English skills.
 This opportunity is no longer accepting applications.

 MakerGhat is a community-run, non-profit incubator situated in Powai (Mumbai), which provides underserved, urban youth access to a staffed “makerspace”.
 Students will develop inventions and solutions to local problems, as well as work collaboratively with regional non-profits.
 This opportunity is no longer accepting applications.

 For an eight- to ten-week term, Stanford Seed Internships provide undergraduate students the opportunity to work in a small- to medium-size company in low- to middle-income countries.
 Students will contribute to projects leading to the transformational growth of an emerging venture.

-For on-campus opportunities, the Stanford Global Development Association (SGDA) is an undergraduate student organization dedicated to fostering collaboration and community among young leaders committed to addressing international development challenges.
-As a student-led affiliate of the Stanford King Center, SGDA harnesses Stanford’s unique resources to help undergraduates translate their interest in international development into engaged and meaningful action.
+For on-campus opportunities, the King International Development Association (KIDA) is an undergraduate student organization dedicated to fostering collaboration and community among young leaders committed to addressing international development challenges.
+As a student-led affiliate of the Stanford King Center, KIDA harnesses Stanford’s unique resources to help undergraduates translate their interest in international development into engaged and meaningful action.